edgonzalesjr/Automated-Log-and-Threat-Analysis/README.md

  - Automated Log Analysis: Wrote scripts that scan and examine logs in order to identify and report odd activity, such as unsuccessful login attempts, dubious URLs, or warning indications.
  - Malware Detection: Wrote Python scripts to examine and hash email attachments in order to identify potentially dangerous content.
  - Incident Response: Automated the process of identifying and resolving threats, such as IP blocking in brute force attacks.
- - Security Monitoring: Automated monitoring scripts to keep track of important folder changes, unsuccessful login attempts, new accounts, and system errors.
+ - Security Monitoring: Automated monitoring scripts to keep track of unsuccessful local and SSH login attempts.
  - Effective Reporting: Generated reports by examining logs, odd behavior, and system problems in order to provide useful information.

 ## Acknowledgements